specialistgeneralist/Econ-SETU-Adj/README.md

 ## P-Score and P-Score Faculty

-For comparison, we also provide calculations for p-Score and p-Score Faculty.
+For comparison to historical factors, and for those who would like to understand better the relationship between adjusted SETU scores and the p-score, we also provide calculations for p-Score and p-Score Faculty.

-Armed with the estimated model, we can then easily gather effects for any given unit, producing an adjusted SETU 'overall' (`setu_overall_adj`) score which is now comparable across location, undergrad/postgrad, class size, and even year (e.g. one can compare this 'apples to apples' between 2010 and 2018).
+To calculate the p-score we proceed as follows.

-Further, create the `pscore_similar` for the unit by:
+Armed with the estimated model and the value of `setu_overall_adj` score for each unit, which is now comparable across location, undergrad/postgrad, class size, and even year (e.g. one can compare this 'apples to apples' between 2010 and 2018), we can then:
 * For a given unit, obtain a bag of other units taught in the Business School which were taught in the same year, at the same campus, and are of the same size-cohort.
-* Calculate the given unit’s position as an inverse normal scale of 0…100 within the distribution of `setu_overall_adj` for bag of units found in step 1.
+* Calculate the given unit’s position as an inverse normal scale of 0…100 within the distribution of `setu_overall_adj` for bag of units found in step 1, call this `pscore_similar`.

 Calculation of `pscore_faculty` proceeds as above, except that the bag of units is expanded to include all units taught in the BusEco faculty for the year in question (e.g. all units taught, regadless of campus, or cohort size, undergrad or postgrad in 2018).
 This comparison is fair becuase we have adjusted the SETU 'overall' scores for systematic bias.